 While Neymar gets criticism for his playacting and extra-curricular activities, he’s been on fire throughout 2022 and PSG look even scarier because of it.

-The Brazil international has already scored 11 goals this season, adding to the 10 he got in the second half of the last campaign, and his incredible form bodes well for his country’s bid to win their first World Cup in 20 years.
+The Brazil international has already scored 11 goals this season, adding to the 10 he got in the second half of the last campaign, and his incredible form sparked hope of a sixth World Cup win for Brazil.

 =4.
 Harry Kane – 25 goals